Simone Rapisarda Casanova: La creazione di significato (The Creation of Meaning)

 (Italy/Canada, 2014, 90 min) An aging but tenacious Tuscan shepherd, Pacifico Pieruccioni, is forced by the economic crisis to give up the house and land where his parents had fought in the Resistance against the German Army during World War II.
 Oddly enough, the prospective buyer is a young German.
 The shepherd and the prospective buyer start a conversation about history and present-day Italy.
 The film won the Best Emerging Director award at the Locarno International Film Festival in 2014 and received a weeklong theatrical release at the Museum of Modern Art in 2015.

 Zanj Hegel la (Hegel's Angel)

 (Canada/Haiti/Italy/United States, 2018, 70 min) The film captures the daily life of a boy named Widley in contemporary Haiti, as it unfolds between mundane activities, mystic presences, the turmoil caused by upcoming elections, and his interest for the making of a weird film.
 With this film Rapisarda's research moves further into experimental ethnofiction following the shared ethnography path opened by Jean Rouch.

+In the Garden of Forking Paths

+(Canada, 2021, 70 min) Experimental ethnography directed by Rapisarda and Dara Culhane in collaboration with the communities of ‘Yalis (Alert Bay) and Wei Wai Kum (Campbell River) in Kwakwaka'wakw Nation, Xwesam (Roberts Creek) in Shíshálh and Skwxwú7mesh territories, Klah ah men (Lund) in Tla'amin territory, all in British Columbia.
+Just before conditions on Planet Earth became unsuitable for human life, a small group of children received a message from a faraway galaxy: an ancient civilisation plea for notes describing life on Planet Earth.
+The film is composed of the imaginary remains of those notes.